Aloo Pakora Recipe (Indian Potato Fritters)

 My colleagues and I would often visit her during our lunch breaks to buy hot mouthwatering pakoras sandwiched in Pav (Indian buns), drizzled with green chutney, tamarind chutney, and garlic red chili chutney.
 Yum!

-Aloo pakoda are usually eaten during winters and monsoons.
+Aloo Pakoda are usually eaten during winters and monsoons.
 They make for a lovely tea-time snack with some masala chai or ginger chai with family and friends.

 The batter for these fritters are made with besan which is flour made from husked chana dal or black chickpeas.
 Besan is also known as gram flour.